scikit-build/scikit-build-core/docs/configuration.md

 ninja.version = ">=1.11"
 ```

+You can try to read the version from your CMakeLists.txt with the special
+string `"CMakeLists.txt"`.
+This is an error if the minimum version was not
+statically detectable in the file.

 You can also enforce ninja to be required even if make is present on Unix:

 ```toml